-Scott Hansel joined Community Partners of South Florida (CP) as the chief executive officer in June 2017, bringing unique expertise in both building and leading organizations.
+Scott Hansel joined Community Partners of South Florida (CPSFL) as the chief executive officer in June 2017, bringing unique expertise in both building and leading organizations.
 Scott has extensive senior leadership experience with national healthcare corporations, small businesses, and start-up enterprises.
 As an entrepreneur, Scott has developed several new businesses from concept to nationally-recognized best practice levels.
-Since 2011, he has been a strong supporter of the life-changing work of CP on a financial and volunteer basis.
+Since 2011, he has been a strong supporter of the life-changing work of CPSFL on a financial and volunteer basis.

 An excellent listener, creative thinker, and visionary, Scott is a highly collaborative and contemplative leader.
 He holds a Master of Business Administration from Bellarmine University and a Bachelor of Science in Pharmacy from the University of Kentucky.
 In 2011, he became founder and managing member of Laguna Gardens, providing consulting on operations management, strategic design and implementation, business and organizational development, and executive performance enhancement.